GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/codelab.md

-# Data Harmonization Mapping Language (DHML)
+# Whistle Data Transformation Language

-This guide walks you through the basics of writing a mapping in the DHML.
+This guide walks you through the basics of writing a mapping in the Whistle Data Transformation Language.
 Basic understanding with reading and writing languages like python or javascript is needed.

-This tutorial demonstrates the basics of writing data mapping in the Data Harmonization Mapping Language (DHML) to transform data from one schema to another schema.
-The following codelab walks you through different DHML features in a toy sample of data mapping.
+This tutorial demonstrates the basics of writing data mapping in Whistle to transform data from one schema to another schema.
+The following codelab walks you through different Whistle features in a toy sample of data mapping.
 There are also a few exercises to help you get some hands-on practice with the configuration language.

 ## Objectives

-*   Get familiar with the Data Harmonization Mapping Language (DHML) syntax
+*   Get familiar with the Whistle Data Transformation Language syntax
 *   Practice writing mapping configurations
 *   Run the mapping engine and look at the produced output
 *   Understand how this can be used to transform from one healthcare standard to